Leaflet/Leaflet.markercluster/README.md

 Leaflet.markercluster
 =====================

-Provides Marker Clustering functionality for Leaflet
+Provides Beautiful Animated Marker Clustering functionality for Leaflet

 ## Using the plugin
 See the included examples for usage.